' Chesebro Wines - About

 About

-The Tale of a Great Wine
+The Tale of a Great Wine.

-Mark took a crush job at Bernardus Winery under Don Blackburn in the fall of 1994, and ended up staying until the spring of 2005.
-First working in the cellar, then as Enologist, he eventually became Winemaker in January of 1999.
-He basically held every production job available at this 50,000 case winery.
+Mark took a crush job at nearby Bernardus Winery under winemaker Don Blackburn in the fall of 1994, He ended up staying until the spring of 2005.
+First working in the cellar, then as Enologist, he eventually became the Winemaker in January of 1999.
+He basically held every production job available at this venerable 50,000 case winery.
 Mark notes that this was truly his real winemaking education.
 It taught him not only about winemaking, but also about the extreme importance and impact of farming.
 He candidly observes that wine is very easy to botch up in the winery, but it can never be better than the raw materials.
 Respect for this concept became the guiding force in his approach to the production of fine wine.